TRI-AMDD/beep/docs_src/data.md

 BioLogic files are ASCII text files of the form `*.mpt` with matching `*.mpl` log/metadata files.

-*BioLogic cycler data is currently only supported for raw operations (e.g., ingestion via `RawCyclerRun` analysis) and is not supported for downstream processing.*
+*BioLogic cycler data is currently only supported for structuring operations (e.g., ingestion via `BioLogicDatapath` analysis) and is not supported for downstream processing.*

 | Column name | Required |   Explanation  | Unit |  Data Type |
 |-------------|----------|-------------|------|------------|